AdobeDocs/adobeio-events/api/provider_api.md

 To help you further, here are a few sample `curl` commands.

-The one below will `GET` the list of all the event providers you are entitled to use.
+The one below will `GET` the list of all the `Events Providers` you are entitled to use.

        curl -v --request GET \
         --url https://api.adobe.io/events/${consumerId}/providers \